wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-messages-node-red-dr.md

 Once you have your editor open, you'll need to install the Nexmo nodes.
 You can do so under the _Manage palette_ menu, by searching for the `node-red-contrib-nexmo` package and clicking install.

 <img src="https://www.nexmo.com/wp-content/uploads/2019/04/install-nexmo-nodered.gif" alt="" width="100%" height="100%" class="alignnone gif-player size-medium wp-image-28901" />
-Now you should see all of the Nexmo nodes appear on the left side of your screen, among the other default nodes.
+Now you should see all of the Nexmo nodes appear on the left side of your screen, among the default nodes.

 ## Sending an SMS with Node-RED